HBedwell24/Arduino-Yun-Snapshot-Camera/README.md

-Facial Recognition Web Enabled Camera
+Facial Recognition Web Enabled Camera (Version 1)
 ==================================================================
 A cloud security device tasked with monitoring a given premise for suspicious activity, using a whitelist of known faces stored in Amazon S3 for reference.
 Faces that are detected using the device’s onboard PIR motion sensor are saved locally to an Arduino Yun via microSD card (as prescribed in the Arduino’s C/C++ codebase) and are then uploaded to AWS using Temboo’s Python SDK, to be analyzed by Amazon Rekognition accordingly.